HPE StoreVirtual Archived Reviews (More than two years old)

 What's my experience with pricing, setup cost, and licensing?If you think about high availability the product is very cheap because it is an all inclusive offering.
 You need to buy licenses and two of traditional products compared to StoreVirtual.
 The VSA… more»

-If you previously used a different solution, which one did you use and why did you switch?We have used many monolithic and traditional storage systems and all proved to not be highly available with single units.
+Which solution did I use previously and why did I switch?We have used many monolithic and traditional storage systems and all proved to not be highly available with single units.
 However, StoreVirtual can be split into two, providing you the benefit of… more»

 What other advice do I have?It is the only product that provides High Availability without depending on OS multipath I/O. It looks like a single unit from the outside, thus there is no need for failover/failback because all… more»